al-caveman/cavemark/README.md

 prefixed by `!`, in a citation box, e.g. `[!myimage]`, then the resource `myimage` will not expand into its inline citation format.
-Using `[!myimage]` is useful when you want to only place the box/bibliography/footnote expansion of the resource, without actually citing the resource.
+Using `[!myimage]` is useful when you want to only place the box/bibliography/footnote expansion of the resource, without placing the inline expansion.

 CaveMark also supports shortcuts.
 By default: